gridstack/gridstack.js/doc/README.md

 ## Events

-Those are the events set by the grid when items are added/removed or changed - they use standard JS calls with a CustomElement that stores the list of nodes that changed (id, x, y, width, height, etc...)
+Those are the events set by the grid when items are added/removed or changed - they use standard JS calls with a CustomElement `detail` that stores the list of nodes that changed (id, x, y, width, height, etc...).

+You can call it on a single event name, or space separated list:
+`grid.on('added removed change', ...)`

 ### added(event, items)